 Why am I focusing on detoxing your home?
-Because it covers health and the environment – so you get double the benefit with each action.
-This is why I think detoxing a great place for you to start if you’re struggling to figure out what to do first!
+Because so much of what we bring into our homes is being shown to affect our health – from hormone issues to asthma and allergies, the science is substantial.
+This is why I think detoxing a great place for you to start if you’re struggling to figure out where to start on your health and wellness journey!

 Next, you want to focus on one thing to change that will get you closer to your goal.
 This could mean looking at what’s in your shower, make-up bag, or baby care products for example.
 Read the ingredients on products only in the one area you’re focusing on and determine if there are any you want to switch out.